rounakdatta/excusez-moi-chrome-extension/README.md

 ## About

+Ctrl+Shift+F is all you need!

-Ctrl-F might not always be your Swiss Army knife for quickly finding information in huge webpages.
+Ctrl+F might not always be your Swiss Army knife for quickly finding information in huge webpages.
 This extension tries to fix that by allowing you to ask questions in natural language.
 It can also help you find URLs buried in hyperlinks.

 ### How it works